ludescher/MonoAotSample/README.md

 ## Notes

-* This project assumes you are using Mono with full AOT compilation.
+* This Sample assumes you are using Mono with full AOT compilation.
 LLVM integration can be added later once the basic flow is stable.
 * Make sure `mono`, `mcs`, and `mono-sgen` are all accessible in your `PATH`.

 ---